Olevi-id/ip-idp-documentation/_pages/a-general/4-preferredArchitecture.md

 ## From a Shared IdP Instance to Dedicated Customer Account

-When run as WeAre managed service, there are still options on how the AWS account is founded.
+When run as managed service, there are still options on how the AWS account is founded.
 Two general options are easy to scope:

 * running in solely dedicated AWS account for given customer
 * running in shared AWS account

-I addition to run the service in WeAre managed AWS account it is possible to run the service in customer's own already created AWS account.
-However, this requires access rights for WeAre technicians and other aspects that need to be agreed regarding responsibilities and where demarcation line for the SLA will be drawn.
+I addition to run the service in managed AWS account it is possible to run the service in customer's own already created AWS account.
+However, this requires access rights for support partner technicians and other aspects that need to be agreed regarding responsibilities and where demarcation line for the SLA will be drawn.

 ### Dedicated AWS Account

 It is possible to create an AWS account that is solely allocated for the customer.
 Nothing in the account is shared with any other customer.

-Having a dedicated account makes it possible that WeAre can host other services for this customer as well.
+Having a dedicated account makes it possible that support partner can host other services for this customer as well.
 Platform expenses for the services in the account can be estimated and billed to more exact terms.

 However, as all components are dedicated to the customer, customer pays for all expenses regarding hosting the services running in this AWS account.
 There is no other customers sharing the costs.